Cancer drugs can change your skin and nails. But there are treatments that can help and things you can do to cope.

 - how you have reacted to drug treatment in the past

-Skin problems happen mostly with chemotherapy drugs or biological therapy drugs.
+Skin problems happen mostly with chemotherapy, targeted cancer drugs and immunotherapy.

-Biological therapy drugs called tyrosine kinase inhibitors (TKIs) and epidermal growth factor receptor (EGFR) inhibitors can sometimes cause severe skin rashes.
+- targeted cancer drugs like tyrosine kinase inhibitors (TKIs) and epidermal growth factor receptor (EGFR) inhibitors

 Bisphosphonates very rarely cause skin problems.

-Cancer drugs can cause your skin to become:
+Cancer drugs can also cause your skin to become:

 - a bit discoloured and possibly darker (this may be patchy)